balajisivaraman/dotfiles_old/README.md

 # XMobar

-My XMobar configuration was also inspired by the Ethan Schoonover linked to above.
+My XMobar configuration was also inspired by the Ethan Schoonover video linked to above.
 There's nothing particularly fancy about it.

 - Left Side: XMonad status piped in from stdin
 - Middle: Status of my music retrieved using the [status-cmus](.scripts/status-cmus) script